Skip to content

-- The UAE Cybersecurity Council has issued a strong warning to the public regarding the growing threat of deepfake videos and AI-generated content that can convincingly mimic real individuals.
+• 1The UAE Cybersecurity Council has issued a formal public warning about the rising threat of deepfake videos and AI-generated content.

 The UAE Cybersecurity Council has issued a strong warning to the public regarding the growing threat of deepfake videos and AI-generated content that can convincingly mimic real individuals.
-The advisory comes as part of the UAE’s continued efforts to safeguard digital integrity and combat misinformation across social media and online platforms.
+The advisory is part of the UAE's continued efforts to safeguard digital integrity and combat misinformation across social media and online platforms.

 Deepfakes: The New Face of Digital Deception

-Deepfake technology uses advanced artificial intelligence to create hyper-realistic videos, images, and audio clips that replicate a person’s appearance or voice.
-Initially developed for creative and research purposes, deepfakes are now being exploited to spread false information, damage reputations, or commit fraud — posing new cybersecurity and ethical challenges worldwide.
+Deepfake technology uses advanced artificial intelligence to create hyper-realistic videos, images, and audio clips that replicate a person's appearance or voice.
+Initially developed for creative and research purposes, deepfakes are now being exploited to spread false information, damage reputations, or commit fraud — posing serious cybersecurity and ethical challenges worldwide.

 The UAE Cybersecurity Council noted that the latest generation of AI tools has made it easier and faster than ever to fabricate convincing media.
 "Deepfake technology is evolving rapidly, allowing the replication of voices and appearances with alarming precision," the Council said in its statement.
 "Such content can be used maliciously to mislead audiences, manipulate opinions, or harm individuals and institutions."